Chapter 18 Expert determination

 Unlike arbitration, expert determination is not governed by legislation.
 The adoption of expert determination is a consensual process by which the parties agree in the contract between them, to take defined steps in resolving disputes.

-Whilst dispute resolution processes that exclude or ‘oust’ the jurisdiction of the court are void, the court will generally seek to ensure that the parties comply with their contractual bargain.
+Whilst dispute resolution processes that exclude or ‘oust’ the jurisdiction of the court are void, the court will generally seek to ensure that the parties comply with the process agreed in the contract.

 CASE STUDY